markusthilo/FallbackImager/README.md

 ```
 $ sudo zypper install libewf disktype
 ```
-FallbackImager tries to locate *ewfacquire*, *ewfextract*, *ewfinfo* and *ewfverify* in the (sub-) folder *bin*.
+FallbackImager tries to locate *ewfacquire*, *ewfextract*, *ewfinfo*, *ewfverify* and *disktype* in the (sub-) folder *bin*.
 Alternatively it tries to find the binaries in usal system paths (e.g. at */usr/bin*).

 ### Windows

 #### Out of the box
 The easiest way is to download the latest release and unpack the Zip anywhere.
 To use the compiled executables no Python or other dependencies are needed.
-Of course, you still might need the 3rd party tools (see below)
+Of course, you still might need the 3rd party tools (see below).

 #### Python
 To use the python sources you need Python (3.11 or newer), the cloned git and the libraries *pyinstaller*, *pywin32* and *WMI*.
 You might want to use